 Before joining ULI San Francisco, Julie lived on the Oregon Coast and worked at the Greater Bandon Association (GBA), a nonprofit organization focused on local community and economic revitalization.
 Prior to working at GBA, Julie earned her Bachelor of Arts degrees in Urban Studies and Sociology from the University of California, Berkeley.

-Outside of her work at ULI, Julie enjoys vegetable gardening, reading non-fiction books, and exploring new podcasts.
+Outside of her work at ULI, Julie enjoys vegetable gardening, reading non-fiction books, and thrifting.

 Casey Pond joined ULI San Francisco in November 2017, allowing her to continue to explore her interest in nonprofit work and passion for the environment and sustainable land use and development.
 As an Associate, Casey supports the work of ULI SF’s members and initiatives.

 Casey is a recent graduate from the University of California, Santa Barbara, where she received her Bachelor of Arts in Environmental Studies and Professional Business Writing and Communications.
 While studying, Casey was a content marketing intern for Hofmann Architecture, an architecture firm in Santa Barbara that designs and sustainably renovates vintage airstreams and other small mobile spaces.
 Casey has also gained experience working for various nonprofits and local government; including Get Oil Out, the Breast Cancer Prevention Partners, and the 19th State Senate district’s office.

 Outside of her work at ULI, Casey enjoys going on long runs and hikes with friends and family, listening to live music, and exploring new food around the Bay Area.